Call of the Flesh: Plot

 In Seville, Spain, a cantina is located across the street from San Agustín convent.
 At the convent, postulant Maria Consuelo Vargas (Dorothy Jordan) receives a visit from her brother, Captain Enrique Vargas (Russell Hopton).
 They have not seen each other in seven years, as he has been stationed in Africa.
 During the intervening time, their mother has died, which left Maria alone in the world, until she entered the convent.
 Enrique is thrilled that she will soon be married to God.
 Maria is enthralled by the music that comes from across the street – implying that she wants to explore life outside the convent – but Enrique prefers that she remain behind the safety of the convent walls, as he considers the outside world evil.

 After Enrique leaves, Maria peers over the convent walls to watch Juan de Dios (Ramon Novarro) perform at the cantina.
 Later in the set, Juan sings and dances with his partner, Lola (Renée Adorée).
 After the set, Juan flirts with some female customers, which irks Lola.
 Juan walks Lola home, during which time he treats her badly, knowing that she is in love with him, and thus will tolerate the abuse.

 At home, Juan meets with his music teacher, Esteban (Ernest Torrence).
-Esteban believes Juan has the makings of a great singer like he himself once was.
+Esteban believes Juan has the potential to be a singer like he himself once was.
 Esteban squandered away his fame and fortune by reckless behavior – the same reckless behavior Juan now exhibits – which he is trying to steer Juan away from.
-If his old contacts will listen, Esteban plans to take Juan to Madrid so that he can truly become a great serious singer under the management of one of the great impresarios.
+If his old contacts will listen, Esteban plans to take Juan to Madrid so that he can truly become a singer under the management of one of the impresarios.

 After a day outing at the market where he steals some oranges and some cloth and thus is trying to escape from the police, Juan runs into Maria in a private courtyard, she who he has never met.
 She has escaped from the convent and is stealing a dress from a clothes line to replace her convent garb.
 She leaves a token for the dress.
 She recognizes him.
 As she tells him she has no home, he, who is immediately attracted to her, takes her home with him.
 Maria eventually tells Juan that she has escaped from the convent to find “him”, as she has always been drawn to the magic that is his singing.
 Then, Lola shows up.
 Juan is able to make her go away without knowing that Maria is there.